yuany-pku/RuohanZHAN-ADMMNN/notes/README.md

 # notes-for-nn
-## It is recommended to read slides.pdf first.
+## It is recommended to read slides_oct16.pdf first.